 We use a two-step process with the black water tank.
 We first make sure it’s full enough to empty.
-Once the tank has drained, we fill it again and then dump it a second time.
-We have a clear connection to the receiving tank so we watch to see how clear the water is after the second emptying.
-If the water is still brownish, we repeat the process again.
+Once the tank has drained, we attach a garden hose to the black water flush inlet on the outside of the trailer.
+We then turn on the water to flush out any remaining debris in the tank..
+We have a clear connection to the receiving tank so we continue flushing until we see the water is flowing clear which usually takes 2 or 3 minutes.

-After dumping, we always shut and open the valves 3 or 4 times to make sure the valve shuts tight.
+After dumping, we always shut and open the drain valve 3 or 4 times to make sure the valve shuts tight.

 Treat the black water tank with deodorizing chemicals

 Tank deodorizing chemicals have two purposes.
 First, they help keep the tank from smelling.
 Second, they help toilet paper dissolve.

 Tip #3 - Add 3-5 gallons of fresh water to the black water tank then add deodorizer.

 There are DIY deodorizer formulas that you can find on the web.
 We've tried them, but we haven't found anything that works as well as a manufactured product.

 Don't leave the black water tank valves open